kanupriaseth/covid19_NYC/README.md

 Note: The data comprises of the 5 boroughs of New York City, and NOT that of all of New York State.
 Note*: Additional comparisons such as total deaths to total cases for China, Italy at the end of the attached script.

+UPDATE on 14th April 2020:
+Latest NYC official data updated in code, as of 6 pm on 14th April, 2020.